Introduction

 - Instructors.
 Displays contact information for the instructors of the course.

-- Questions and Answers.
+- Questions and answers.
 Use this area to ask questions to the course experts, and to check the questions and answers posted by other users.

 Use the widget bar to navigate among the available widgets.